Feel the earth's power

 - At Whakarewarewa - The Living Thermal Village, the people have been hosting and welcoming visitors into their homes and backyards since the early 1800s, demonstrating the utilisation of the natural geothermal wonders for cooking, bathing and everyday living.

 - Take a scenic flight to White Island (New Zealand's only active marine volcano) or over the gaping red crater of Mount Tarawera (now dormant).

-Rotorua has a rich history with the city's heritage visible all around.
+Rotorua has a rich history with the city's heritage visible all around you.

-- Rotorua's beautiful Government Gardens is a Waahi Tapu area and is sacred to Maori, having a fascinating past as a battle and burial ground.
+- Rotorua's beautiful Government Gardens is a Waahi Tapu area and is sacred to Maori, with a fascinating past as a battle and burial ground.

 - Rotorua Museum was finally completed as a heritage building (origins in the 20th century) in 2011.
 Learn the history of the Te Arawa people, the original inhabitants of Rotorua.
 Other galleries host a rich programme of local, national and international art exhibitions and shows.

 - Have a relaxing swim at the Blue Baths pool, which is also a museum - the changing rooms showcase the building's colourful past.
 You may also want to have high tea upstairs in the elegant 1930s tearooms with views over the beautifully manicured Government Gardens.